gabriellovate/wikibib/README.md

 ### On Windows

-Currently, WikiBib is mostly tested on Linux (Ubuntu).
+Currently, WikiBib has no support on Windows.

-If you use Windows, you can:
+If you use Windows, you may try:

   - install the Windows Subsystem for Linux ([tutorial here](https://allthings.how/how-to-use-linux-terminal-in-windows-10/0)).
   - rund the first two steps of the VSCode for WSL [tutorial](https://code.visualstudio.com/docs/remote/wsl)
-  - proceed with the Linux installation
+  - proceed with the Linux installation at [SETUP.md](./SETUP.md)

+Beware that this will likely **not** work.
+Any help with troubleshooting tWikiBib on Windows is very welcome!

 # Requirements